Mrs. Santa Claus: Plot

 Santa begins to worry about his wife after Arvo reveals that she's been gone for two days.
 Meanwhile in New York, Mrs. North helps Sadie gather a crowd to demand votes for women ("Suffragette March").
 Marcello and Sadie share a mutual attraction despite their incompatibility ("We Don't Go Together at All").
-Outside a Vaudeville show, Mrs. North and Nora cement their friendship and vow to help one another ("Whistle").
+Outside a vaudeville show, Mrs. North and Nora cement their friendship and vow to help one another ("Whistle").
 Back at the North Pole, devoid of his usual cheer, Santa expresses how deeply he misses his lifelong missus ("Dear Mrs. Santa Claus").

 At the Tavish factory, Mrs. North has organized a work slowdown, and she is promptly fired.
 Nora leaves in solidarity ("Whistle" reprise).
 Clandestinely entering the Tavish factory via the chimney, Mrs. North rallies the children to organize a citywide strike and crusade for labor reforms.
 At the Christmas ball the next evening, Sadie raises a toast to Mrs. North and all the lives she's touched since her arrival.

 After learning the reindeer have recovered, Mrs. Claus realizes she's ready to return to her husband's side ("He Needs Me").
-While searching out the stables, Mrs. Claus is ambushed by Mr. Tavish; he had deduced her real identity, and hid the reindeer to prevent Santa from delivering Christmas presents.
-Mrs. Claus swiftly resolves the situation with the perfect gift for Tavish.
+Back at the stables, Tavish has deduced Mrs. North's true identity, and is determined to prevent Santa's Christmas deliveries.
+Mrs. Claus resolves the conflict with the perfect gift.

 On Christmas Eve, Santa invites Anna to ride beside him for the first time, using the new route she devised.
 Aboard the flying reindeer sleigh, Anna and Santa are thrilled to be reunited, and express their shared devotion ("The Best Christmas of All").